 Graceful arching grassy foliage is medium green and almost bamboo-like; beautiful along pathways, edges and containers; provide good drainage; leaves become flushed with orange and red tones in cooler fall weather

-Nicolas Hakone Grass' attractive grassy leaves are green in color.
+Nicolas Hakone Grass is primarily valued in the garden for its cascading habit of growth.
+It attractive grassy leaves are green in color.
 As an added bonus, the foliage turns a gorgeous red in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Nicolas Hakone Grass is a dense herbaceous perennial grass with a shapely form and gracefully arching stems.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.